Maths > Algebraic geometry > Algebraic tori

 acts on this via the second factor, and this action takes characters to characters.

-(The coordinate description of this action is much more complicated: first embed
+(The coordinate description of this action is much more complicated: first embed in affine space over

 .